 But as soon as you observed that it is somehow calm and at peace with the surroundings (one indication is if it didn’t refuse the food you gave it), try to introduce the steps below.

-- The location to potty: As soon as it steps inside your humble abode, tell your basset hound puppy where to relieve itself immediately.
+The location to potty: As soon as it steps inside your humble abode, tell your basset hound puppy where to relieve itself immediately.
 This would give you fewer headaches later on.
+A proper training can be helpful to avoid any dogs anal glands health problems.

 Find a suitable space for the crate and bowls, specifically where very few family members visit so that your basset hound puppy can have its own “me time” while at home.
 As much as possible, involve all the members of the household in the hound obedience training.